foreseeable/Aelous/README.md

 * The browser can collect information about which category the user visited most frequently to decide which AD to present.

-And we have write a small demo extension as followed.

 ## References
 [1] S4L: Self-Supervised Semi-Supervised Learning (ICCV 2019)